7 Tips for Writing an Effective Demand Letter

 When you come to the part of the demand letter when you are stating your demands, make them as reasonable as you can.
 Sometimes it's difficult to quantify the damages you want; "pain and suffering," for example, is usually determined by a jury.
 Types of damages include:

-- General damages that can't be determined exactly, like pain and suffering, and loss of future income.
+- Compensatory damages, including actual damages that can be determined and general damages that can't be determined exactly, like pain and suffering, and loss of future income

 Be Honest and Truthful

 Just the facts, please.
 If you can't prove it, don't put it in the letter.

 If you are working with an attorney, they will take care of sending the demand letter.
 If you are sending it yourself before the lawsuit begins, you may want to get a confirmation of receipt from the post office.
 You can also pay the court to deliver the letter in person, requiring the person to sign that it was received.

 If you want to take your case to small claims court, you can do that if your claim is less than the maximum for your state.

 What Is the Response to a Demand Letter?

 Often the other party will send back a denial letter stating why you are wrong and they are right.
 Don't take it personally.
 Use the details in that letter, with your attorney, to work out how you will respond to the denials in court.

 In some cases, you might receive a counter-claim, in which the other party accuses you of also doing something wrong.
 For example, the other party may say you were also partly at fault because of your actions.